Blasphemy: Christianity

+Biblical texts

 Christian theology condemns blasphemy.
 "Thou shalt not take the name of the Lord thy God in vain", one of the Ten Commandments, forbids blasphemy, which Christians regard as "an affront to God's holiness".

 Leviticus 24:16 states that "anyone who blasphemes the name of Yahweh will be put to death".

 In Mark 3:29, blaspheming the Holy Spirit is spoken of as unforgivable—an eternal sin.

-In 2 Kings 18, the Rabshakeh gave the word from the king of Assyria, dissuading trust in the Lord, asserting that God is no more able to deliver than other deities of the land.